-Our gross profit measures our product revenue relative to our cost of revenue.
-We expect our gross profit to decrease as we expand the penetration of our silicon nitride technology platform through OEM and private label partnerships, which offer additional avenues for the adoption of silicon nitride, but they are not an area of focus at the moment.
+Our gross profit measures our product revenue relative to our costs of revenue.
+We expect our gross profit to decrease as we expand the penetration of our silicon nitride technology platform through OEM and private label partnerships.

 Research and Development Expenses